dtcenter/MET/docs/Users_Guide/tc-diag.rst

 When the **cira_diag_flag** configuration entry is set to true, an ASCII CIRA diagnostics output file is written for each model track provided.

-Details will be provided when support for this output type is added.
+TODO: Details will be provided when support for this output type is added.

 **NetCDF Diagnostics Output**

 When the **nc_diag_flag** configuration entry is set to true, a NetCDF output file containing the computed diagnostics is written for each model track provided.

-Details will be provided when support for this output type is added.
+TODO: Details will be provided when support for this output type is added.

 **NetCDF Range-Azimuth Output**